 After giving birth all mothers are always advised to consult with their pediatrician and gynecologist both before taking any medicine, even if that was normal before pregnancy.
 This becomes even more important if you are breastfeeding your baby.

-As, there are many medicines which can pass through from their mothers to babies, and will surely affect the baby’s immune system and health some common symptoms in babies are loose motions, vomiting, and fever.
+As, there are many medicines that can pass through from their mothers to babies, and will surely affect the baby’s immune system and health some common symptoms in babies are loose motions, vomiting, and fever.